-- the fundamentals of visitor activity analysis including visitor, departure and path analysis
+- Visitor activity analysis including visitor departure and path analysis

-- strategies to improving shopping cart abandonment rates
+- Strategies to improve shopping cart abandonment rates

-- understanding how web visitors (including search engine crawlers) interact with a website to accomplish their goals including onsite search, search analytics metrics and creating onsite search forms
+- How web visitors (including search engine crawlers) interact with a website to accomplish goals, including onsite search, search analytics metrics and creating onsite search forms

-- identifying components of a website which can be measured and improved
+- identifying components of a website that can be measured and improved

-- understanding how to use web analytics for optimizing search engine rankings and conversion
+- Using web analytics to optimize search engine rankings and conversion

-- exploring design for evaluation, compensating for limitations in tracking methods and analytic tools
+- Exploring design for evaluation and compensating for limitations in tracking methods and analytic tools

 Digital Analytics Association Members qualify for a special member rate of $640 CAD.
 Enter the associated coupon code from the membership section of the Digital Analytics Association website to receive this discount.